Over time due to fragmentation in the file system, the PC begins to operate slowly. This decreases productivity and interferes with basic tasks.

 - MFT –Refers to the Master File Table in which the information of every file and directory is stored with its attributes.
 It is always good if the MFT is stored in the hard disk in a contiguous space.
 The search for any information or file will then be faster.
 Disk Optimizer defragments the scattered MFT.

 - MFT Zone – Since contiguous MFT on hard disk improves responsiveness and performance.
-For this, the pre-allocated space for MFT is not taken in use during regular storage and the cluster of this space remains non-fragmented referred to as the MFT Zone.
-When the rest of the space of the hard disk has been consumed, the MFT Zone is then taken into Next, when the MFT is expanded, it also gets fragmented.
+For this, the pre-allocated space for MFT is not used during regular storage, and the cluster of this space remains non-fragmented, referred to as the MFT Zone.
+When the hard disk space is consumed, the MFT Zone is taken.
+When the MFT is expanded, it also gets fragmented.
 This becomes a serious area of concern as there is a direct impact on data access time and system performance.
 Disk Optimizer identifies fragments in the MFT Zone and removes them.

 - Directory – Refers to directories stored on hard disk space.
 The directory is where multiple files, folders, or information are stored.
 Disk Optimizer identifies the scattered portions of directories and brings them together.

-- Pagefile – Refers to a part of hard disk wherein data not being used quite recently in RAM, is stored out there.
-A pagefile is read faster as it is a contiguous chunk of data.
-The size of the pagefile can be set by the user as per the requirements.
-Disk Optimizer will defragment the fragmented pagefile for faster data access.
+- Pagefile – Refers to a part of a hard disk wherein data not recently been used in RAM is stored out there.
+A page file is read faster as it is a contiguous chunk of data.
+The user can set the page file size per the requirements.
+Disk Optimizer will defragment the fragmented page file for faster data access.

-- Locked – Refers to those files, folders, and applications that are locked or made un-editable by the system to inhibit user’s interference.
-Some files currently in use cannot be included in the process of defragmentation.
+- Locked – Refers to those files, folders, and applications that are locked or made un-editable by the system to inhibit user interference.
+Some files currently in use cannot be included in defragmentation.
 Such files are also considered locked.
 Disk Optimizer will not be able to defragment the locked files.

-To stop the process of scanning, you may click on the “Stop” button any time during the process.
+To stop the scanning process, you may click on the “Stop” button any time during the process.

 Once the scanning is through, a scan summary is exhibited.
-Approximate figures for the volume of the hard disk found to be fragmented, a number of files found to be fragmented (non-optimized), and the current largest volume of contiguous space found on the hard disk are displayed.
+Approximate figures for the volume of the hard disk found to be fragmented, several files found to be fragmented (non-optimized), and the current largest volume of contiguous space found on the hard disk are displayed.
 Also, you will be guided on whether defragging is needed or not.

-On clicking on the “Detailed Report”, the disk scanning report can be viewed in detail.
-The report is web-based and can be viewed only when you are connected to the internet.
+On clicking on the “Detailed Report,” the disk scanning report can be viewed in detail.
+The report is web-based and can be viewed only when connected to the internet.

-The data fragmented on hard disk adversely affects the system’s performance and this should be taken care of well on time.
-A click on the “Defrag” button will defrag the data on disk and will improve data access time.
+The data fragmented on the hard disk adversely affects the system’s performance, which should be taken care of on time.
+Clicking the “Defrag” button will defrag the data on disk and improve data access time.

 On clicking on the “Cancel” button, you may move back to the Welcome screen and scan another drive for fragmentation.

-The process of defragmentation can be stopped anytime during the process by clicking on the “Stop Defrag” button in the lower right corner.
+The defragmentation process can be stopped anytime during the process by clicking on the “Stop Defrag” button in the lower right corner.

-The last step shows the comparative analysis of the disk optimization process i.e., disk fragmentation before and after optimization, data fragmented before and after optimization, and largest volume of contiguous space available for storage before and after optimization.
+The last step shows the comparative analysis of the disk optimization process, i.e., disk fragmentation before and after optimization, data fragmented before and after optimization, and the largest volume of contiguous space available for storage before and after optimization.

 To view the complete details of the defragmentation process, you may click on the “Display Report” button.
 This will open a web-based report showing all the minute details of the optimization.